 I cannot get SyncBack to work with the Windows Task Scheduler

-There are a number of possible reasons why you are having difficulties connecting SyncBackFree/SE/Pro with the Windows Task Scheduler:
+There are a number of possible reasons why you are having difficulties connecting SyncBackFree/Lite/SE/Pro with the Windows Task Scheduler:

-- On Windows XP you can do this by Start -> Control Panel -> Scheduled Tasks.
-You can now see a list of all Scheduled Tasks on your PC.
-Scroll to the right and look at the Status column.
-This will contain the error message from Windows.
-If the Last Result column value is 0xffffff97 then that means the profile could not be run because it does not exist.
+- If the Last Result column value is 0xFFFFFF97 then that means the profile could not be run because it does not exist.
 Possible reasons for this are: the profile name is wrong, the profile name is not wrapped in double-quotes, or you have scheduled under a different username than the user that created the profile (profiles are by default user-specific).
-You may be able to view extra information by checking the Task Scheduler's own log, via Advanced menu > View Log.
-Check for an entry that states 'the most-recent entry is above this line', then look above it.
+See the help file for other error values.

 - Make sure you set your password for the task.
 You must use your Windows login password.

 - Your login password is blank/empty and you have not allowed SyncBack to configure Windows to allow blank passwords, then see how to run schedule tasks article.

 - You are using the wrong username and/or password.
 You must use your Windows login password.